vonum/event-processing-challenge/README.md

 ## Setup

-First, please fork this repository.

-Then, run `make`.
+Clone the repository and run `make`.
 This will start the `database` service, which is a Postgres server, and run the needed DB migrations.

 Optionally, you can run `make generator` to see how the generator works.
 It will run for 5 seconds, logging the generated events, then exit.